Oral Thrush in Babies—Why Does It Happen?

 How Thrush Can Affect You if You’re Breastfeeding

-It's important to get prompt treatment, so head to your healthcare provider for diagnosis and treatment as soon as you can.
+It’s important to get prompt treatment, so contact your healthcare provider for diagnosis and treatment as soon as you can.
 Keep in mind that the symptoms may not clear up straight away.

 In the meantime, experts advise that you keep on breastfeeding.
 Here are some ways you might be able to ease the discomfort and keep that breast milk flowing: